stevekwon211/TIL/Embedded/C Programming/Operators/Operators.md

 # Operators in 'C'

-An operator is a symbol that tell the compiler to perform a certain mathematical or logical manipulation on the operands
+An operator is a symbol that tell the compiler to perform a certain mathematical or logical manipulation on the operands<br>

 |                   |       Operator        |                       Type                        |
 | :---------------: | :-------------------: | :-----------------------------------------------: |